Toward a Whole-Cell Model of Escherichia coli

 Derek Macklin, Stanford University

-Abstract Author(s): Derek N. Macklin, Nicholas A. Ruggero, Elsa W. Birch, Markus W. Covert
+Abstract Author(s): Derek N. Macklin, Nicholas A. Ruggero, John Mason, Javier Carrera, Markus W. Covert